An official website of the United States government

 This project compared two alternative passive acoustic monitoring (PAM) technologies (gliders and drifting floating systems) to assess cost and performance relative to existing Navy PAM systems (moored and towed systems).
 The technologies demonstrated during this project are now available for use by the Navy’s marine species monitoring program.

-Developing Automated Whistle and Click Detectors and Classifiers for Odontocete Species (Project #LMR-5)
+Developing Automated Whistle and Click Detectors and Classifiers for Odontocete Species (Project #LMR-5) COMPLETED

 Principal Investigator: Julie Oswald